 - Overstuffs or pockets food excessively and/or frequently.
 Pocketing food can also be the cause of poor coordination and/or difficulty chewing.

-- Never went through an oral stage as a baby/toddler where they mouthed on toys and other objects.
+- Never went through an oral stage as a baby/toddler where they mouthed and chewed on toys and other objects.

 - Excessively mouths and chews on various toys past the age of 18 months.

 I realize I just wrote over 800 words describing how sensory processing may be the cause of your child’s picky eating, but it is rarely the sole cause (have you notice I’ve been hinting about that).
 Picky eating is a complicated animal that often has many layers to it.
 Even if sensory processing is the major player, learned behavior and power struggles are most likely at play, too.
 It is really important to make sure that you have a good routine and structure in place so that you are able to see the most improvement possible.
-See my Eating Basics and click here and here for more strategies to help establish a consistent routine.
-Lastly, as I mentioned at the top, you can read more about other underlying causes of picky eating here.
+See my Basic Strategies to Improve Eating and the plan I used to help my son for more strategies to help establish a consistent routine.

 - Play in a variety of sensory bins at least 5-6 times per week.